-Life should NOT be a journey to the grave with the intention of arriving safely in an attractive and well preserved body, but rather to skid in sideways, chocolate in one hand, martini in the other, body thoroughly used up, totally worn out and screaming “WOO HOO what a ride!”
+Life should not be a journey to the grave with the intention of arriving safely in a pretty and well preserved body, but rather to skid in broadside in a cloud of smoke, thoroughly used up, totally worn out, and loudly proclaiming “Wow!
+What a Ride!” ~ Hunter S. Thompson

 You might remember that I just posted this chef interview from our time spent with Chef Oringer on board Holland America’s Nieuw Amsterdam and during our Mediterranean cruise this past June.
 In addition to the interview, we ogled over his iPhone photos of foods and markets that he discovered in the Mediterranean.

 While on board the ship as guest chef, Oringer conducted two cooking demonstrations in the Food & Wine’s Culinary Arts Center.
 One of these demos included a recipe for making clear tomato water that is literally the “essence of a fresh tomato”.
 He likes to serve this as a palate cleanser after cocktails and prior to dinner.
 However, you can also use this tomato water to create a Vodka Tomato Water Martini.
 With little coaxing, I did just that.
 Are you surprised?